A model of a 21st-century university

 - 1 Canada Excellence Research Chair and 2 Canada Excellence Research Chair Laureates

 - 5 Killam Prize winners

-We're committed to addressing the deep structural challenges to gender equity in higher education and in society.
+We are committed to addressing the deep structural challenges to equity for marginalized communities in higher education and in society.

 Through the efforts of The President’s Anti-Racism Taskforce (PART) we are working to build an equitable institution where all faculty, students and staff can learn, grow and thrive; where they feel valued, empowered, represented and safe.

 - There are over 80 people working through PART and its related groups to address anti-racism, anti-oppression and help build inclusivity at the University.